florian-sattler/python-log-format-generator/README.md

 ## Feedback and Contributions

-We welcome feedback, bug reports, and contributions to improve the Python Log Format Generator.
+Feedback, bug reports, and contributions to improve the Python Log Format Generator are welcome.
 If you encounter any issues or have suggestions for enhancements, please open a new issue on the GitHub repository.
 Additionally, if you would like to contribute to the project, feel free to submit a pull request with your proposed changes.

 ## License